Registry-dependent potential energy and lattice corrugation of twisted bilayer graphene from quantum Monte Carlo

 \subsection{Choosing the KC parameter set}

 In order to decide which KC parameter set to use, we investigate the RMS errors between the QMC data and the fitting within the region of interest.
-The RMS errors for the data within $d = 3.2$ to $3.8~\text{\AA}$ as illustrated by the highlighted regions in Fig.~\ref{fig:kT}(a, b, c, d) is plotted as a function of $k_{\mathrm{B}} T$ in Fig.~\ref{fig:kT}(e).
+The RMS errors for the data within $d = 3.2$ to $3.8~\text{\AA}$ as illustrated by the highlighted regions in Fig.~\ref{fig:kT}(a, b, c, d) are plotted as a function of $k_{\mathrm{B}} T$ in Fig.~\ref{fig:kT}(e).
 This range of interlayer distances is chosen based upon the fact that the relaxed interlayer distances of all the methods we explore fall within this range as shown in Fig.~\ref{fig:gsfe}(b).
 Figure~\ref{fig:kT}(e) suggests that the most preferable model is corresponding to $k_{\mathrm{B}}T = 4~\mathrm{meV}$ due to having the smallest RMS.
 Therefore, all the subsequent calculations of relaxed structures in this work are performed using this set of KC parameters to describe the interlayer interactions.
 In the case of KC-QMC, the chosen parameters are the third row of Table~\ref{tab:kc_params}.
 The minimum interlayer spacing $d_{\textrm{min}}$ for different stacking registries and potentials is reported in Table~\ref{tab:dmin}.